Skip to main content

 Treatment Considerations

-• Fractures involving dentine or pulp may require protective dressings, pulp treatment, or composite restoration
+• Fractures involving dentine or pulp may require protective dressings, pulp treatment, or composite restoration.

-• Displaced teeth may be repositioned and stabilised with a flexible splint
+• Displaced teeth may be repositioned and stabilised with a flexible splint for a period of time.

-• Avulsed permanent teeth may be reimplanted if conditions allow, followed by splinting and monitoring
+• Avulsed permanent teeth may be reimplanted if conditions allow, followed by splinting and monitoring.

-• Avulsed baby teeth are generally not reimplanted, but the area is monitored for healing
+• Avulsed baby teeth are generally not reimplanted, but the area is monitored for healing.

 When Professional Dental Assessment May Be Needed